amarian12/blockchain_proxy/README.md

-# blockchain_proxy
+# Blockchain Proxy

-Lightweight Sinatra app which to proxy REST/HTTP to bitcoind over using JSON-RPC and return the results as JSON
+Lightweight Sinatra app w/ which to proxy REST/HTTP to bitcoind over JSON-RPC